rafaellopesdesa/NtupleTools/AutoTuple/README.md

   5. Add two lines to the top of the instructions.txt file: the first contains the global tag, the second contains the CMS3 tag

 AutoTupler development -- to do list:
-  - Automatic copying to hadoop
   - Automatic making of instructions file from twiki
-  - Directory structure in hadoop could be cleaned up, lots of long names
   - Status page is not perfect; should rethink how/when status page updated
   - Asks for grid pass phrase at beginning, bad.
 Also, need to add protection for if pass phrase entered incorrectly
   - Support for "Error during task injection" errors -- have it attempt to resubmit N times.
   - Seem to frequently get a "PhedEx" error which requires full delete-and-redo after ~1 h, should support this
-  - Add cooloff, transferred, submitted to status list?
+  - Add cooloff, transferred, submitted, unsubmitted to status list?